AdminOfThis/Frequent/README.md

 ## Code
 ### JRE
-This whole project is developed with and for an Oracle Java JRE8 installation.
+This project was originally developed with and for an Oracle Java JRE8 installation.
-Altough possible that it could run with newer Java versions, since they don't include the JavaFX modules anymore, it would be a huge pain to get it to work.
+It was then upgraded to Java 13, using OpenJDK.

 Since the project mainly depends on the *jasiohost* library, which in turn uses its precompiled *.dll* files as library, the application is currently (and for the foreseeable future) only able to run on Windows machines.
 ### Dependencies